gaps-closure/gaps-closure.github.io/docs/C/02-start.md

 yet with CLE annotations, or are stuck, there is a solution provided in `.solution/annotated` **TODO: move `.solution/refactored` into `.solution/annotated` in examples?**.

 After annotating, you can start `2 Conflicts` under the tasks dropdown which will start the conflict analyzer.
 If the conflict analyzer finds no issues, it will produce a `topology.json` file.
-**TODO: state behavior of conflict analyzer when it finds conflicts, mentioning the CLE extension**
+Otherwise, it will print out diagnostics.

 Then, you can start the `3 Automagic` task, which will partition and build the application, as well as start running the application within the emulator.